abougouffa/minemacs/DOCS.md

 is a pre-release.
 This command stashes the current workspace before bumping the version, and restores it after that.

-#### `(+github-latest-release USER REPO &optional FALLBACK-RELEASE)`

-Get the latest release of USER/REPO.
-Strips the "v" at left.
-Fallback to FALLBACK-RELEASE when it can't get the last one.

 #### `(eglot-ltex-workspace-config-fn &optional SERVER)`